spress/spress.yosymfony.com/src/content/docs/2.0/configuration.md

 ## Environment configuration: development and production {#environment}

 The environment configuration is useful for writing configuration options for development and production environments.
-Each Spress site has a `config.yml` file (mandatory) with the options for the default environment (dev).
+Each Spress site has a `config.yml` file with the options for the default environment (dev).
 If you want to set options for production environment you can create a `config_prod.yml` file with the options that will override values from `config.yml`.
-The command line option `--env="prod"` lets you enable specific (prod) environment.
+The command line option `--env="prod"` lets you enable a specific environment.

 The pattern for environment configuration filename is `config_{environment-name}.yml`.